AryaPatil-25/Cyber-Security-Project/README.md

-**CyberBullying Detection and Content Moderation System**
+#CyberBullying Detection and Content Moderation System
+#Overview

-Our project addresses this challenge through the development of a Hate Speech Detection and Auto Deletion system.
-The primary goal of this system is to automatically recognize and remove hate speech, cyberbullying, and offensive language from user-generated comments, thereby creating a safer and more respectful online environment.
+This project aims to create a system that automatically identifies and removes hate speech, cyberbullying, and offensive language from user-generated content.
+The goal is to foster a safer and more respectful online environment.

-Objectives:
+#Objectives
-1. Develop and implement a robust hate speech detection model
+Develop and implement a robust hate speech detection model.
-2. Automate the deletion process for identified hate speech content
+Automate the deletion process for identified hate speech content.
-3. Analyze the impact of cultural context on hate speech detection
+Analyze the impact of cultural context on hate speech detection.
-4. Safeguard the balance between freedom of expression and online safety
+Balance freedom of expression with the need for online safety.
-5. Provide recommendations for improving the efficiency and accuracy of hate speech detection algorithms
+Provide recommendations to enhance the efficiency and accuracy of hate speech detection algorithms.

-Technology used:
-Dashboard: Html
+Technologies Used

-Programming language: Python
+Programming Language: Python
-Libraries: Torch, Transformers , Flask
-Hardware requirements: Intel i5 or above processor Software requirements: Windows 10 or above
+Dashboard: HTML
+Machine Learning: Custom-trained models for hate speech detection
+Data: labeled_data2.csv for training and evaluation Web Framework: Flask (as indicated by app.py)

+Repository Structure

+app.py: Main application file
+hate_speech_detection.py: Contains the detection logic train_hate_speech_model.py: Script to train the detection model labeled_data2.csv: Dataset used for training and evaluation templates/: HTML templates for the dashboard model/: Directory containing trained model files

+Getting Started

+Clone the repository:git clone https://github.com/AryaPatil-25/Cyber-Security-Project.git
+cd Cyber-Security-Project

+Install dependencies:pip install -r requirements.txt

+Train the model:python train_hate_speech_model.py

+Run the application:python app.py

+Contribution
+Contributions are welcome!
+Please fork the repository and submit a pull request with your enhancements.
+License
+This project is licensed under the MIT License.